Our Opinion: Affordable housing bond needs work

 At first blush, Measure 26-199 seems like a good step in the right direction.
 The $653 million general obligation bond was referred to the ballot, unanimously, by Metro councilors in June.
 The money would be used to buy, renovate and build affordable housing for up to 12,000 people in the tricounty area.
 It would target people making 80 percent or less of the median income (which is about $65,000), with about half of the units set aside for households earning about $23,000 or less.

 Yet we are unable to give this measure our endorsement.

 We agree that lack of available affordable housing is a regional issue, but we're not convinced that turning Metro into a regional affordable housing czar — providing funds and setting standards — is the solution.

 It's true that the measure is structured so that the money is split fairly between Multnomah, Clackamas and Washington counties (even its opponents concede that), and three county housing agencies would be heavily involved in deciding what gets purchased and built.
 But Metro, which has little experience with housing, would take on a big, new role on a project with lots of moving pieces, on a proposal that received fairly little public debate.

 Some of those pieces are political, and response to the measure in the 24 cities inside the Metro boundary is mixed, at best.
-Few elected officials outside Portland are actively backing the bond with the exception of the Wilsonville City Council, and several mayors, as well as Washington County chair Andy Duyck, are publicly critical.
+Few elected officials outside Portland are actively backing the bond and several mayors, as well as Washington County chair Andy Duyck, are publicly critical.

 Locating subsidized housing requires balancing a lot of factors.
 A good deal on a building or parcel of vacant land is important, but so is proximity to public transportation and jobs.
 And yet, Metro has no authority to force cities to provide low-income housing.
 In fact, it's been unable to get some mayors of affluent cities to even establish housing goals for their communities.